HuitingFENG/POSCO/README.md

     curl http://localhost:3001/api/questions

 - use the application directly on browser by going to: http://localhost:3000/
-- host the website using Heroku and Netlify
+- host the website using Heroku and Netlify (fail)